juniormonthe/github-slideshow/_posts/0000-01-02-juniormonthe.md

 layout:slide

-title: "Welcome to our second slide !"
+title: "Aspire to Inspire before we Expire"

 ___